apache/spark/docs/streaming-programming-guide.md

 ssc.start()
 {% endhighlight %}

-The `socketTextStream` returns a DStream of lines received from a TCP socket-based source.
+The `socketTextStream` returns a DStream of text data received from a TCP server socket.
 The `lines` DStream is _transformed_ into a DStream using the `flatMap` operation, where each line is split into words.
 This `words` DStream is then mapped to a DStream of `(word, 1)` pairs, which is finally reduced to get the word counts. `wordCounts.print()` will print 10 of the counts generated every second.

 To run this example on your local machine, you need to first run a Netcat server by using